Delavan in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 Wisconsin Historical Society marker series.

 Location.
-42° 38′ N, 88° 39.24′ W. Marker is in Delavan, Wisconsin, in Walworth County.
-Marker is at the intersection of West Walworth Avenue (State Highway 11) and North Vine Street, on the right when traveling west on West Walworth Avenue.
+42° 37.984′ N, 88° 39.37′ W. Marker is in Delavan, Wisconsin, in Walworth County.
+Marker is at the intersection of West Walworth Avenue (State Highway 11) and Beloit Street (County Route X), on the right when traveling west on West Walworth Avenue.
 Touch for map.
-Located in Horton Park.
 Marker is in this post office area: Delavan WI 53115, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Wisconsin's First School for the Deaf (about 600 feet away, measured in a direct line); Delavan’s Historic Brick Street (approx. 0.3 miles away); Birthplace of “The Greatest Show on Earth” (approx. 0.8 miles away); John Bruce (approx. 3.7 miles away); Darien Civil War Memorial (approx. 3.7 miles away); The 755th Aircraft Control and Warning Squadron (approx. 5.9 miles away); The Webster House (approx. 6.2 miles away); Allen Family (approx. 6.6 miles away).
+Delavan's Circus Colony (about 600 feet away, measured in a direct line); Delavan’s Historic Brick Street (approx. half a mile away); Birthplace of “The Greatest Show on Earth” (approx. 0.9 miles away); John Bruce (approx. 3.6 miles away); Darien Civil War Memorial (approx. 3.6 miles away); The 755th Aircraft Control and Warning Squadron (approx. 6 miles away); The Webster House (approx. 6.3 miles away); Allen Family (approx. 6˝ miles away).
 Touch for a list and map of all markers in Delavan.

 Credits.
-This page was last revised on October 27, 2017.
+This page was last revised on June 16, 2016.
 This page originally submitted on July 23, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 918 times since then and 2 times this year.
-Last updated on October 26, 2017, by Paul Fehrenbach of Germantown, Wisconsin.
-Photos: 1, 2. submitted on July 23, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 899 times since then and 7 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 23, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.